Using run configurations

 You can set the default settings for a specific configuration type that will become applicable to any run configuration of this type created later.
 Changing defaults does not affect the existing run configurations.

-The process of editing per-type default configuration settings is described in Change templates of run/debug configurations.
-The process of creating or editing custom run configurations is described in Create and edit run/debug configurations.
+The process of editing per-type default configuration settings is described in Change templates of run configurations.
+The process of creating or editing custom run configurations is described in Create and edit run configurations.